sahilkhan14/UI-Automation/README.md

-This java code has been written in Eclipse for selenium

-**Instructions for Running the Script:
+Amazon Product Price Scraper
+This Java code uses Selenium WebDriver to scrape product names and prices from Amazon's search results page.

+Prerequisites
-Download ChromeDriver: Make sure you have the ChromeDriver executable that matches your version of Chrome.
-You can download it from the ChromeDriver site.
+ChromeDriver: Download the ChromeDriver executable that matches your version of Chrome from the ChromeDriver site.

-Set Up Your Environment:

-Install Java: Ensure that Java is installed on your machine and that javac and java commands are available in your PATH.
+Java: Ensure Java is installed on your machine.
+Verify that javac and java commands are available in your PATH.

+Selenium: Add Selenium dependencies to your project:

+Maven: Add the Selenium dependency to your pom.xml.
+Gradle: Add the Selenium dependency to your build.gradle.
-Add Selenium Dependencies: If using Maven or Gradle, include Selenium dependencies.
-For a standalone setup, download the Selenium Java bindings from the Selenium website.
+Standalone: Download Selenium Java bindings from the Selenium website.

-Compile and Run the Script:
+Instructions for Running the Script

-Save the Script: Save the Java code into a file named AmazonSearch.java.
+Save the Script: Save the provided Java code into a file named AmazonSearch.java.

-Compile: Open a terminal or command prompt and run: sh
+Compile the Script: Open a terminal or command prompt and navigate to the directory containing AmazonSearch.java.
+Compile the script with: javac AmazonSearch.java

-Copy code
-javac AmazonSearch.java
-Run: Execute the compiled Java file: sh
+Run the Script: Execute the compiled Java file with: java AmazonSearch

-Copy code
-java AmazonSearch
-Key Points:
+Key Points
-CSS Selectors: The CSS selectors used (h2 .a-text-normal for product titles and .a-price .a-offscreen for prices) are based on the structure of the Amazon search results page.
-They might need to be adjusted if Amazon updates their page structure.
+CSS Selectors: The script uses specific CSS selectors (h2 .a-text-normal for product titles and .a-price .a-offscreen for prices) based on the Amazon search results page structure.
+These selectors may need updating if Amazon changes its page layout.

-Error Handling: Includes basic error handling to catch issues with missing elements or price parsing errors.
+Error Handling: Basic error handling is included to manage issues such as missing elements or errors in price parsing.
-Headless Mode: The script can be runs in headless mode, which is useful for running the script without opening a browser window. uncomment(remove //) options.addArguments("--headless") if you don't want to see the browser window.
-**

-This is the automation script for listing product with prices : LG soundbar if there is no price then it will show the product in zero price
+Headless Mode:By default, the script runs with a visible browser window.
+To run the script in headless mode (without opening a browser window), add or uncomment the following line in the code: options.addArguments("--headless");

+Description
+This script automates the extraction of LG soundbar products and their prices from Amazon's search results.
+If a product’s price is not available, it is considered as zero.